opattison/olivermakes/_posts/2014-11-06-design-notes-future-friendiness-robustness.md

 The trade-off is supposedly an easier user interface for editing and administration, and more flexibility with dynamic content.
 However, I find a CMS in the WordPress model more intimidating after a couple of years getting comfortable with tools like Jekyll and Git.
 I like working in a text editor.
 I have grown to appreciate the power of the command line.
 The data that I input into my site is under my control because I manage the input and the output from my own computer, rather than relying on someone else’s server.

 {% assign image = page.image[0] %}
-{% include block/image.html class="extralight right svg" %}
+{% include block/image.html class="extralight right" %}

 I am willing to admit that I don’t have a handle on working alone with a complex dynamic site suited to my design goals.
 Fortunately, static sites make up for their deficiencies in dynamism with high performance and robustness.
 Dealing with [opaque and breakable databases](http://indiewebcamp.com/wiki/index.php?title=database-antipattern), worrying about security holes, and spending time figuring out limitations of a dynamically programmed site takes my time away from writing, photography, and improving the user interface of the site.